bejai95/Dungeon-Mania/assumptions.md

 Assuming that the String id given to saveGame does not have the extension (e.g. .json) on the end, we will take care of that ourselves
-Assuming that only one unpicked up item can be on a square at a time Assuming that if the player tries to move but cannot move (e.g hits a wall), a tick will still go by
+Assuming that only one unpicked up item can be on a square at a time Assuming that if the player tries to move but cannot move (e.g hits a wall), a tick will still go by Assuming that if a bow is able to be built with both recipes (ie materials are available for both recipes) then the treasure will be used rather than the key